SuHamza/FSND-P2-Trivia-API/backend/README.md

 **Note:** Database owner changed from `caryn` to `postgres`

-Used the following command instead:
+Used the following command for Windows instead:
 ```bash
 psql -U postgres -d trivia --set ON_ERROR_STOP=on -f trivia.psql
 ```